ebuchman/debora/README.md

 Now, to initiate the upgrade procedure, open a new window (again, would be on the developer's machine), and run

 ```
-debora call --remote-port 56565 example
+debora call --remote-port 56565 --commit <hash> example
 ```

+where `<hash>` is a valid commit from this repo.

-This will ping the in-process debora server running with the app on the developer's machine, triggering it to broadcast the upgrade message to all connected peers.
+This will ping the in-process debora server running with the developer's version of the app, triggering it to broadcast the upgrade message to all connected peers.
 You should see the original node receive the broadcast, initiate the handshake to authenticate the caller, and then upgrade, terminate, and restart.

 And that's that!

-Welcome to Debora.
+Cheers, to Debora.